lss-nadd/collab_app/README.md

-# README
+# Collab App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is in collaboration with Leo and Nick on getting familiar with GitHub.

+Here are details on our app:

-* Ruby version
+* Ruby version: 2.6.1
-2.6.1

-* System dependencies
-Bundle Install
+* System dependencies: Bundle Install

 * Configuration